Today’s Tech Role Model is Tania Lili. Tania is a multidisciplinary designer from Mexico

 I love Genius so I was very excited when they contacted me to come in for an interview.
-I started as a Visual Designer and shortly after I was hired, Genius started moving aggressively into the experiential space and we began producing a lot of concerts and live events.
-My manager saw the need to bring on another designer, so we hired someone to help—a year later, I was leading a team of four full-time designers.
-Now we are six, so it has been pretty cool to see how we’ve grown.
+I started as a Visual Designer and shortly after I was hired, Genius moved aggressively into the experiential space.
+We began producing a lot of concerts and live events.
+My manager saw the need to bring on another designer, so we hired someone to help.
+A year later, I was leading a team of four full-time designers; now we are six.
+It has been pretty cool to see how we’ve grown.
 Even though it’s taken time, I am very proud of how our videos, editorial and social channels look.

 Walk me through a typical day in your role.
 What activities do you engage in?
 What types of meetings do you join?
 When’s lunch?

 I get to the office by 10 am, check Slack, e-mails, and make a to-do list for the day.
 We have design stand-up at 10:45 am.
 The rest of the day is usually a combination of one-on-one meetings, design strategy, and execution.
 Things at Genius are always changing, so my daily schedule is informed by whether we have an artist event coming up, if we’re releasing a new feature on the site, what new video series we’re launching, and so on.
 We have catered lunch Mondays and Fridays and have free Seamless delivery from Tuesday to Thursday.
 I usually eat at the lunch tables in the office.

 What skills/technologies help you succeed?

 I have experience working in-house and in agencies so I think I am pretty flexible.
 In addition, I also have done a ton of digital work as well as branding, print and editorial.
 I think that has helped me along the way cause I can definitely jump from one project to another without a problem.